Basic Usage

 The P matrix must be:

-• Symmetric: Both upper and lower triangles must be provided
+• Symmetric: Both upper and lower triangles must be provided (full symmetric storage).
+The Python API validates symmetry and raises ValueError otherwise.

 • Positive semidefinite: For convex problems